yonasBSD/foot/INSTALL.md

 You should see a foot window open up, with random colored text.
 The window should close after ~1-2s.

-The first step, `./footclient --version` might seem unnecessary, but is needed to ensure we have _some_ profiling data for `footclient`.
+The first step, `./utils/xtgettcap name && ./footclient --version` might seem unnecessary, but is needed to ensure we have _some_ profiling data for **all** binaries we build.
 Without this, the final link phase will fail.

 ##### Use the generated PGO data